giuliacassara/HNHN/README.md

 # Hypergraph Networks with Hyperedge Neurons (HNHN)

-This repo contains the companion code for our paper:
+This repo contains the companion code of the paper:

 [**HNHN: Hypergraph Networks with Hyperedge Neurons**](https://arxiv.org/abs/2006.12278)<br>
 By [Yihe Dong](https://yihedong.me/), [Will Sawin](https://williamsawin.com/), and [Yoshua Bengio](https://yoshuabengio.org/)